 Within them, deep inside the lush “Bosque de Niebla” (Cloud Forest), lives one of Mexico’s best kept secrets “El Chile Comapeño”.

 Comapeño peppers have a truly amazing combination of flavor and heat.
 When you fry them, they have a nutty and earthy favor with notes of coffee and popcorn!
-If what you are looking for is also to add some heat to your meal to stimulate your taste buds, Comapeño peppers will also do the trick without overdoing it!
+If what you are looking for is also to add some heat to your meal and stimulate your taste buds, Comapeño peppers will also do the trick without overdoing it!